-After indentation, the fused silica samples were scanned by AFM to investigate and measure the final crack lengths, c, from the center of the residual impression to the ends of cracks at specimen surface as shown in Fig. 14.
-The decrease in H/E ratios of the affected regions as shown in the previous section, which represents highly plastic behavior, will cause the larger impression lengths, a, measured from the center of the contact to the corners of the impression.
-As expected, the final crack lengths, c, which should have a direct relationship with the impression lengths were larger in the affected regions were created by both load- and displacement-controlled nanoindentations.
+placed on each feature as shown by the reflection DIC optical micrograph in Fig. 16.
+After indentation, the fused silica samples were scanned by AFM to investigate and measure the final crack lengths, c, from the center of the residual impression to the ends of cracks at specimen surface, as shown in Fig. 17.
+The decrease in H/E ratios of the affected regions, as shown in Sec.
+4.3, which represents highly plastic behavior, will cause the larger impression lengths, a, measured from the center of the contact to the corners of the impression.
+As expected, the final crack lengths, c, which should have a direct relationship with the impression lengths, were larger in the affected regions that were created by both load- and displacement-controlled nanoindentations.

-From the final crack length, c, max load, P, and the E/H ratio, the fracture toughness, KIC, in the femtosecond laser-irradiated regions was calculated as a function of laser pulse energy and laser scanning speed and compared to the values from the untreated regions as shown in Fig. 15.
-Although the higher E/H ratios of the modified materials enhance the residual forces which drive the crack, the power of the E/H term is three times less than that of the c term in Eq.
-(6).
-Thus, the fracture toughness is decreased comparing to the untreated regions.
-However, the brittleness index H/KC in the affected region is decreased as well, which corresponds to the increase in ductility index.
-As shown previously in Fig. 11 and Fig. 12, the H/E ratios were more reduced in cases of increased laser pulse energy and decreased laser scanning speed.
-The increase in E/H ratios and the larger crack lengths, c, in cases of increasing pulse energy or decreasing scanning speed, cause decreasing trends of fracture toughness as shown in Fig. 15.
+From the final crack length, c, max load, P, and the E/H ratio, the fracture toughness, $K{IC}$ , in the femtosecond laser-irradiated regions was calculated as a function of laser pulse energy and laser scanning speed and compared with the values from the untreated regions, as shown in Fig. 18.
+Although the higher E/Hratios of the modified materials enhance the residual forces, which drive the crack, the power of the E/H term is three times less than that of the c term in Eq.
+(5).
+Thus, the fracture toughness is decreased compared to the untreated regions.
+However, the brittleness index $H/K_C$ in the affected region is decreased as well, which corresponds to the increase in ductility index.
+As shown previously in Figs. 14 and 15, the H/E ratios were more reduced in cases of increased laser pulse energy and decreased laser scanning speed.
+The increase in E/H ratios and the larger crack lengths, c, in cases of increasing pulse energy or decreasing scanning speed, cause decreasing trends of fracture toughness, as shown in Fig. 18.
 It is shown that the maximum decrease is less than 10%, and the decrease in fracture toughness can be minimized if lowering the pulse energies or increasing the scanning speeds.